fintechsys/.github/PULL_REQUEST_TEMPLATE.md

  1. Select which branch should this PR be merged in?
  2. PR name follows [convention](http://karma-runner.github.io/4.0/dev/git-commit-msg.html)
- 3. All tests pass locally, UI and Unit tests
  4. All business logic and validations must be on the server-side
  5. Update necessary Documentation
- 6. Put `closes #XXXX` in your comment to auto-close the issue that your PR fixes

-Also, if you're new here
+Also, if you're new on frappe, else scape it

 - Documentation Guidelines => https://github.com/frappe/erpnext/wiki/Updating-Documentation